 SNHU CS-230 Operating Platforms is vague, confusing, and enough to make you dislike operating systems.
-I am a passionate learner and enjoy deconstructing problems to understand the topic, but I couldn’t do that with CS-230 because the assignments were open for interpretation.
+I see myself as a passionate learner who enjoys deconstructing problems to better understand the topic, but I couldn’t do that with CS-230 because the assignments were always open for interpretation.

 I spent the majority of my time aligning my understanding of the assignments with my instructor’s.
 On one assignment, the prompt was to write a software design document and part of it was to write an executive summary and identify the design constraints.

 - Executive Summary: Write a summary to introduce the software design problem and present a solution.
 Be sure to provide the client with any critical information they must know in order to proceed with the process you are proposing.

 - Design Constraints: Identify the design constraints for developing the game application in a web-based distributed environment and explain the implications of the design constraints on application development.
 (Project One Guidelines and Rubric, para.
 10-11)